 - Temperature: 75-81 degrees Fahrenheit

-The relatively small Harlequin rasbora has a happy personality that makes it a great fit for community tanks with other non-aggressive fish.
+Harlequin Rasboras are a great fit for community tanks with other non-aggressive fish.
 Harlequins are very attractive, with a lovely configuration of silver with orange accents – and a signature black section near the tail.

-Rasboras like a well-decorated home, complete with plants and places to hide.
+Rasboras like a heavily planted tank with plenty of places to hide.
 They thrive when allowed to school, and it’s recommended to get several at once.
 As with most schooling fish, it’s advisable to keep more females than males.
-Substrate isn’t a major concern, since these fish probably won’t hang out near the bottom of the aquarium.
+The substrate isn’t a major concern, since these fish probably won’t hang out near the bottom of the aquarium.

-Most Harlequin rasboras will happily eat flake food.
-They’ll also eat plankton, worms, small crustaceans, and insects – so rotate these things into their feeding schedule sometimes.
+Harlequin rasboras and Zebra Danios eat micro pellets, flake food, and anything else you feed them.
+They’ll also eat plankton, worms, small crustaceans, and insects.
+So rotate these things into their feeding schedule sometimes.

 11. Honey Gourami